When are you planning to run your next staff wellbeing survey?

 Most importantly, after the last 14 months adding to the many problems of teacher retention, absence and mental health, the schools that address this well, are going to have a significant advantage, as are their pupils.

 If you want to improve and create an even better climate for your staff, you do need to know where you are now.
 Like a Sat Nav, it is no use knowing the destination, without understanding where you are starting from.

-Whether you run the survey in June or wait until the new year, how do you go about running your survey to ensure it is as effective as it can be and take appropriate and continuing action?
+Whenever you decide to run your next survey, how do you go about running it, to ensure it is as effective as it can be and take appropriate and continuing action?

 In the rest of this article I will share the steps needed to run a robust and effective process and one where staff are likely to participate and share their feedback openly.
 I’ll also share the pros and cons of doing it yourself (DIY) and using a third party.

 If you choose DIY, the guidance and suggestions below will help to make sure you do the best job possible and use the findings from your survey to improve your practice for staff (and students).

 It is all about planning your survey and this goes beyond what questions to ask and when you will run it.
 You can use the headings below as a checklist.
 Read all the steps first, as some are interlinked and they are not necessarily in chronological order, as some should be done in parallel.